Installation Instructions For Interlocking Faux Stone Panels

 3- Create a return with the panels itself

-1- Our trim sill is the easiest way to cover exposed edges.
-Simply cut the panel straight and and install the Trim.
-If you are using the trim around a firebox, a door or a walkway, you should install the Trim first then cut the panels to size in order to butt against the trim.
+1- Our trim sill is surely the easiest way to cover exposed edges.
+Simply cut the panel straight and install the Trim.
+If you are using the trim around a firebox, a door, or a walkway, you should install the Trim first then cut the panels to size in order to butt against the trim.

-2- Some customers sand and file the cut edges and shape them as the end of a real stone.
-They apply some textured caulk and paint it with our Touch-Up kits.
+2- Furthermore, some customers sand and file the cut edges and shape them to look like the ends of real stone.
+They apply some textured caulk and paint the caulking with our Touch-Up kits.

-3- One of the nicest way to cap the edges, but it requires some expertise with tables saws, is creating a "return".
-Please refer to our "How to create a return" installation page.
-Given the thickness and uneven texture of the product, the return strip might break in a piece of two but they can be put back together at the end of the panel.
-We believe it's still worth going through this process rather than using the second method ( using the touch-up kit).
-Some people though don't have a table saw available.
+3- One of the nicest ways to cap the edges, but it requires some expertise with table saws, is creating a “return”.
+Please refer to our “How to create a return” installation page.
+Given the thickness and uneven texture of the product, the return strip might break in a piece or two but they can be put back together at the end of the panel.
+Nevertheless, we believe it’s still worth going through this process rather than using the second method ( using the touch-up kit).
+Some people though don’t have a table saw available, nevertheless, they can try with other tools like a circular saw.
 See the image below as an example.

 How to use our Interlocking Outside Corners.

-We also have Interlocking Corners that can be used in place of the straight Outside corners.
-These new corners interlock on both sides with our panels.
-A very nice accessory.
+We also have Interlocking Corners.
+These new corners interlock on both sides with our panels and, for this reason, they are a very nice accessory.

-If using multiple corners, continue installing panels until the next corner is reached.
-Cut the right side of the last panel flush with the wall corner and temporarily hold it in place with one screw.
+If your project consists of multiple corners one of the panels will need to be cut short so that can interlock with the corner.
+Continue installing panels until the next corner is reached.
+Cut the left side of the last panel flush with the wall corner and temporarily hold it in place with one screw.